neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 .. note::

 	When _not using SQLite_, you have to create the needed caching tables manually.
-	The table definition (as used automatically for SQLite) can be found in ``TYPO3.Flow/Resources/Private/Cache/SQL/DDL.sql``.
+	The table definition (as used automatically for SQLite) can be found in the file ``TYPO3.Flow/Resources/Private/Cache/SQL/DDL.sql``.
 It works unchanged for MySQL, for other RDBMS you might need to adjust the DDL manually.

 .. warning::

 	For some cache entries, especially for the content cache, the length of ``TEXT`` (64kb on MySQL) on the column ``content`` can be too short and might lead to cropped cache entries.
 At least ``MEDIUMTEXT`` should be used in those cases.

 Options